 Imagine you're telling a friend about your day.
-You might say, "I went to the store, because we were out of milk."
-That pause before "because" feels natural, right?
+Also, you might say, "I went to the store, because we were out of milk. " That pause before "because" feels natural, right?
 But is it grammatically correct?
 This simple question about commas before because can stir up a lot of confusion, even for seasoned writers.
 Commas are those tiny punctuation marks that can dramatically alter the meaning and flow of a sentence, and their placement (or omission) before "because" is a prime example of their power.

 Main Subheading